These decadent Cheesy and Creamy Twice Baked Potatoes will transform your kitchen table into your new favorite steakhouse!

 How to Make Twice Baked Potatoes

-To make twice baked potatoes begin by baking the potatoes until tender, then cut the potatoes in half lengthwise and scoop out the interior, leaving enough to allow the skin to retain its structure.
-The flesh is mashed and combined with the other flavorings and then loaded back into the potato skins.
-Top with cheese, chives, and remaining bacon and return to the oven a second time to melt the cheese and ensure everything is heated through.
+The potato flesh is mashed with a potato masher and combined with the other flavorings and then loaded back into the potato skins.
+Top with cheese, chives, and the remaining crispy bacon (or your favorite toppings) and return to the oven a second time for 15 minutes to melt the cheese and ensure everything is heated through.

 When Are Potatoes Done Baking?